Project-Ruin/ProjectCrimson/README.md

 <head>
   <title>Project Ruin</title>
   <style>
-    html, body {
+    body {
       margin: 0;
       padding: 0;
-      width: 100%;
-      height: 100%;
-      background-color: black; /* Ensures the entire page is black */
+      background-color: black; /* Sets the background color of the website to black */
-      color: white; /* Ensures text is white for contrast */
+      color: white; /* Sets the text color to white for better contrast */
     }
     header {
       position: relative;